-Pac-12 fall camp roundup: Oregon loses a receiver and other news from the first week of practice
+Pac-12 fall camp roundup: Mike Leach on cargo shorts, Oregon loses a receiver and more

 The Trojans announced Tuesday that cornerback Chris Steele has been granted immediate eligibility following his transfer from Florida.

-This was the presumed outcome — as much as anything can be presumed with the NCAA — and the correct one:
+This was the presumed outcome — as much as anything can be presumed with the NCAA — and the correct one.
 Steele’s entry into the transfer portal was reportedly driven by an off-the-field issue in Gainesville.

 The 5-star talent, who’s from Southern California, should help the Trojans immediately.
 They’re replacing both starting cornerbacks (Isaiah Langley and Iman Marshall) and are generally inexperienced across the back line.